-Some children say they don’t talk to their parents because they aren’t listened to.
+Some children say they don’t talk to their parents because they aren’t really listened to them.

-And some children think you aren’t listening if you don’t agree with them.
+And some children think you aren’t listening if you don’t look at them.

 Whichever, it’s an all too common problem.